-Category A Enrollment Process: Category A projects are not required to submit an NOI.

-Unless the Water Board determines that the project does not qualify for Category A, Category A Dischargers may proceed with project activities in adherence with Section IV.
-Conditions.
+Category A Enrollment Process: Category A projects are not required to submit an NOI and may proceed with project activities in adherence with Section IV.

-Dischargers shall maintain a list of Category A project activity coordinates and if applicable, activity dates.
-This list shall be provided to Water Boards staff within ten business days of request.
+Category A Dischargers shall maintain a list of Category A project activity coordinates, a brief description, and estimated activity dates.
+Water Boards staff may request a copy of the project activity list.
+If requested, this list shall be provided to Water Boards staff within ten business days of the request unless another date is specified in the request.

+At least 30 days prior to beginning work, Category A Dischargers shall notify the Water Boards of any Vegetation Management activities that meet the following criteria to determine if a Vegetation Management Impact Offset Plan is required (Section IV.M.):

+The project activity occurs within 50 feet of any waterbody listed as impaired on the 2024 Clean Water Act Section 303(d) List (downloaded March 7, 2024 and posted on the State Water Board’s webpage at https://waterboards.ca.gov/water_issues/programs/cwa401/statewide-utility-wildfire-mitigation-general-order.html) for sediment, nutrients, temperature, or related impairments (i.e., turbidity, biostimulatory substances), and/or within 50 feet of any Class I or Class II watercourse that may cause or increase the following:

+bank instability;

+loss of shade that maintains cooler stream temperatures for anadromous fish;

+loss of beneficial allochthonous material or other riparian ecosystem services; or

+adverse impacts to beneficial uses including the Rare and Spawning beneficial use.

-Notifying Activities (Category B): All projects that do not qualify for Category A coverage fall into Category B.
+Notifying Activities (Category B): All projects that do not qualify for Category A coverage fall into Category B and must submit a Notice of Intent (NOI).

-Wildfire and

-Response Activities
+Urgent Response Activities

-Wildfire Activities: Wildfire Activities are defined in this General Order as an unexpected action taken to maintain, cleanup, repair, demolish, or replace infrastructure necessary to maintain or restore essential public services or facilities in response to recent wildfire activity.
-Wildfire activities may be initiated at any time between the start of the wildfire and 90 days of the wildfire being 100% contained; wildfire recovery activities that begin over 90 days from the wildfire being 100% contained shall submit NOIs in compliance with Section IV.E.4 below.
+Wildfire Recovery: Wildfire recovery activities are defined in this General Order as an unexpected action taken to maintain, clean up, repair, demolish, or replace infrastructure necessary to maintain or restore essential public services or facilities in response to recent wildfire.
+Wildfire recovery activities initiated between the start of the wildfire and 180 days of the wildfire being 100% contained may use the Urgent Response Activity Initial Project Notification described below in Section IV.E.3.b; wildfire recovery activities that begin over 180 days from the wildfire being 100% contained shall submit NOIs in compliance with Section IV.E.3.c below; or

-Response Activities Response activities occur when unpredictable weather, or another event outside of the Discharger’s control, results in the need to implement a project within two weeks to restore or maintain electric service and construction will be completed within two weeks of the start date.
+Other Urgent Response Activities Non-wildfire related response activities may be conducted when unforeseen weather events or other circumstances beyond the Discharger’s control necessitate immediate action to prevent service interruption or imminent shutoff of electric service.
+The Discharger must complete the project within fourteen (14) days of the construction start date.
+If delays occur due to circumstances beyond the Discharger’s control, the Discharger may request a one-time, two-week, extension.

-Wildfire and Response Activity Initial Project Notification
+Urgent Response Activity Initial Project Notification

-Wildfire and Response Activities Dischargers shall notify the appropriate Regional Water Board and the State Water Board as early as possible, and no less than seventy-two (72) hours prior to initiating the project.
-If seventy-two (72) hour notification is not possible, the Discharger shall notify the appropriate Regional Water Board and the State Water Board within one (1) business day of initiation of the project.
+Urgent Response Activity Dischargers shall notify the appropriate Regional Water Board and the State Water Board as early as possible, and no less than forty-eight (48) hours prior to initiation of the project.

-Initial notification shall be made via email and include project coordinates, a brief description of planned activities and a point of contact.
-This notification serves as the Dischargers’ commencement of construction notification.
+Initial notification shall be made via email and include project coordinates, project name, a brief description of planned activities and a point of contact.
+This notification serves as the Discharger’s commencement of construction notification.

-A staff directory that includes contact information for State and Regional Program Managers is found at the State Water Board’s Dredge or Fill Program Staff Directory (https://www.waterboards.ca.gov/water_issues/programs/cwa401/docs/wqc_staffdir.pdf).
-An interactive map of Regional Board boundaries is included in Attachment B and an interactive version is on the State Water Board’s Regional Board Map website (https://www.waterboards.ca.gov/waterboards_map.html)

-Send an email to SB-Utility Wildfire General Order and the appropriate “Region Program Manager” from the staff directory linked above.
-Include “Attention: Wildfire or Response Activity” in the subject line.
+Send an email to State Water Board and the appropriate Regional Water Board listed on page one of this General Order.
+Include “Attention: Utility Wildfire General Order Urgent Response Activity” in the subject line.

-Unless the Water Board determines that the project does not qualify for a Wildfire or Response Activity designation, the Discharger may proceed seventy-two (72) hours after initial notification.

-Category B Notice of Intent Contents, Submission, and Approval Process: Prior to NOI submission, Category B Dischargers shall adhere to all applicable Tribal Resources Conditions (Section IV.G).
+Category B Notice of Intent Contents, Submission, and Approval Process: Prior to NOI submission, Category B Dischargers shall adhere to all applicable Tribal Cultural Resources Conditions (Section IV.G).

 Notice of Intent Submission: